Emissions and Energy Use

 Procurement

-Our waste figures highlight the amounts of materials produced for us, with at least 30 tCO2e upstream emissions related to the production of items that ended up in our glass waste and dry mixed recycling.
+Our waste figures highlight the amounts of materials produced for us, with at least 30 tCO2e upstream emissions related to the production of items that ended up in our glass waste and dry mixed recycling in 2024.
 Our IT procurement was also responsible for around 7.3 tCO2e in 2023, based on conversion figures from a recent study (Lövehagen et al., 2023).
 Furthermore, as is visible in the graph below, our estimated catering emissions amount to 170 tCO2e in 2023, based on conversion figures for meals from a report for UCL’s catering emissions.
 These procurement emissions are only an initial estimate with large gaps in data remaining.
 Thus, the proportion of our total emissions will be higher than the 6% currently allocated to procurement.

 Transport and travel